Stereotactic Radiosurgery with the CyberKnife® System

 Frameless stereotactic targeting

-The CyberKnife System enables stereotactic targeting without a stereotactic frame, enhancing patient comfort and simplifying the procedure.
+CyberKnife radiation for brain tumors enables stereotactic targeting without a stereotactic frame, enhancing patient comfort and simplifying the procedure.
 Simple immobilization devices such as thermoplastic masks, a foam cradle or vacuum bags keep the patient comfortably in treatment position and prevent large displacements that cannot be automatically adapted by the robotic arm.

 The CyberKnife System destroys tumors while minimizing dose to healthy tissue to potentially help minimize side effects and provide patients with better quality outcomes.
 The robotic precision dynamically tracking the tumor during treatment, ensures the tumor — with minimal irradiation of healthy tissue and surrounding organs at risk — is receiving the prescribed dose in shorter treatment sessions.